 Game Over was sat in the interactive zone where you could play on classic games from Pac-Man to Space Invaders and don’t forget the original Pong game!
 Such a wide choice of game consoles to choose from.
 My son being a huge Sonic fan chose an old Sega game and quite happily chilled there for a while.
 Walking to the end room we said hello to the team in Dice Portsmouth.
 If you haven’t been to the board game cafe on Albert Road this is how I would describe it.
 A buzzing place with so many games you will never feel bored!
 Dice Cafe is not just for groups of gamers who meet regularly to play Dungeons and Dragons.
 Oh no! this place is for families, for hen parties, for everyone.
 Attending a group visit recently I loved how we got to play so many games and have a laugh.
 Exploding Kittens would have never been on my radar had it not been for visiting Dice.

 On the top floor, virtual reality called across to us from the other side of the room and the chance to have a real battle with a saber was a definite win-win for us.
 The experience lasts for about 5 mins and is worth queueing for.

 Waves of visitors sat on the steps taking in all the atmosphere outside and watching the Star Wars school or just people watching all the characters that were waiting for hugs and photos from eager fans.

-Celebrating Stan Lee as a legendary figure in the comic world meant there was a number of signed limited edition artworks in a gallery space highlighting all that was amazing about the man.
+Celebrating Stan Lee as a legendary figure in the comic world meant there were a number of signed limited edition artworks in a gallery space highlighting all that was amazing about the man.

 In the basement there stood an appreciation wall where fans could sign something to commemorate Stan Lee and his influence in the comic world.
 This was a cool bit and we spent quite a long time drawing our own little piece to add to the expansive wall.